secretstartups/handbook/total-rewards/compensation/compensation-calculator/index.html.md

 To determine your area:

    1. Select the country you live in.
 This will filter out all areas outside of your country.
-Based on the remaining choices under "area," if you live within a commutable one hour and forty-five minutes of a city listed, you may use that as your location.
+Then you will select your Province or State (if applicable).
+Based on the choices under "Metro Area," if you live within a commutable one hour and forty-five minutes of a city listed, you may use that as your location.
 If you are within a commutable one hour and forty-five minutes of more than one city, the city with the shortest commute would be used as your location.
-If not, you will select "Everywhere else."
-If the only item listed for the country is "All," the country has the same location factor regardless of the city you live in.
-If applicable, a state or province might be listed instead of a city.
+If not, you will select "Not Applicable."
+If no additional boxes for State/Province and/or Metro Area generate for the country you select, this country has the same location factor regardless of the city you live in.
+Similarly, if no additional box generates for Metro Area after selecting a State/Province, this State/Province has the same location factor regardless of the city you live in.
    1. If your country is not listed, reach out to total-rewards@domain to gather relevant data.
    1. When you move, [you have to inform People Ops and Total Rewards](/handbook/people-group/contracts-and-international-expansion/#relocation) and your compensation may be adjusted up or down.
 Refer to Total Rewards team or the Compensation Calculator to see what the likely impact will be.